 Norris, J. M. (2006).
 The why (and how) of student learning outcomes assessment in college FL education.
 Modern Language Journal, 90(4), 590-597.

 Norris, J. M., & Davis, J. McE.
 (Eds.).
-(Forthcoming).
+(2015).
 Student learning outcomes assessment in college foreign language programs.
 Honolulu, HI: University of Hawaii, National Foreign Language Resource Center.

 Norris, J. M., & Pfeiffer, P. (2003).
 Exploring the use and usefulness of ACTFL Guidelines oral proficiency ratings in college foreign language departments.
 Foreign Language Annals, 36(4), 572-581.

 Pfeiffer, P. C., & Byrnes, H. (2009).
 Curriculum, learning, and the identity of majors: A case study of program outcomes evaluation.
 In J. M. Norris, J. McE.
 Davis, C. Sinicrope, & Y. Watanabe (Eds.), Toward useful program evaluation in college foreign language education (pp. 183–208).
 Honolulu, HI: University of Hawaii National Foreign Language Resource Center.